 In Spring 2013, the European Council requested the Commission to make a proposal for achieving a single market in telecoms.
 On 11 September 2013 the European Commission adopted a legislative package for a "Connected Continent: Building a Telecoms Single Market" aimed at building a connected, competitive continent and enabling sustainable digital jobs and industries.
-The measures aim at establishing EU-wide rules on transparency, switching and traffic management.
-Key changes will include a guarantee of "net neutrality."
+In October 2015 the European Parliament voted in favour for the first EU-wide net neutrality rules (read press release).

 In April 2011, the Commission asked the Body of European Regulators for Electronic Communications (BEREC) to undertake a fact-finding exercise on issues crucial to ensuring an open and neutral Internet, including barriers to changing operators, blocking or throttling of Internet traffic, transparency and quality of service.